nohac14/Hybrid-Input-Server/iosUI.md

-That's a great set of initial ideas\!
-You're right to think about simplifying the layout and leveraging the phone's physical buttons.
-Your concept is very intuitive.
-Let's refine it into a polished, user-friendly design.

 I agree that **restricting the app to portrait mode** is the best approach, especially for a first version.
 It makes the layout predictable and much easier to use with one hand.

 Here’s a proposed layout that builds on your excellent starting points.